psycopaths/jdoop/README.md

 # Installation and Configuration

-After you've cloned the repository, there is no installation of JPF-Doop because it is comprised of scripts written in Python.
-In other words, you can run JPF-Doop as soon as you obtained a copy of it (and you have all the dependencies in place).
-In order to have all JPF-Doop dependencies easily installed, you might want to take a look at an installation script `install-dep.sh` in the `env/` directory and possibly tweak a few parameters at the very top of the script.
+After you've cloned the repository, there is no installation of JDoop because it consists of scripts written in Python.
+In other words, you can run JDoop as soon as you obtained a copy of it (and you have all the dependencies in place).
+In order to have all JDoop dependencies easily installed, you might want to take a look at an installation script `install-dep.sh` in the `env/` directory and possibly tweak a few parameters at the very top of the script.

 You can configure various parameters in `jpfdoop.ini`.
-Most importantly, change `jpf-core` and `jpf-jdart` in the `jpfdoop` section so that they point to the main directories of jpf-core and jpf-jdart, respectively.
+Most importantly, change `jpf-core` and `jpf-jdart` in the `jpfdoop` section so that they point to the main directories of jpf-core and JDart, respectively.
 Do not use `~` as a shorthand for your home directory.

 ## Configuration file

-JPF-Doop uses a configuration file.
+JDoop uses a configuration file.
 By default, it is `jpfdoop.ini`.
 The file is in the INI file format.
-It has 4 sections:
-`[jpfdoop]`, `[sut]`, `[tests]`, and `[lib]`.
+It has 4 sections: `[jpfdoop]`, `[sut]`, `[tests]`, and `[lib]`.
 For an example, see the contents of `jpfdoop.ini`.

 Section `[jpfdoop]` has two options.
-Option `jpf-core` specifies a path to Java PathFinder (core module), while option `jpf-jdart` specifies a path to Java PathFinder's jDART.
+Option `jpf-core` specifies a path to Java PathFinder (core module), while option `jpf-jdart` specifies a path to JDart.

 Section `[sut]` has one option: `compilation-directory` specifies a directory where class files of the package being tested can be found.

 Section `[tests]` has one option: `compilation-directory` specifies a directory where should generated JUnit tests be compiled to.

 Section `[lib]` has three options that specify where various libraries can be found.
 Option `junit` is a path to a JUnit *jar*